ZooTeDxBooTeD/randotones-ios/README.md

-# RandoTone
+# Echo
 **Offline-first ringtone personalization for iOS**

+> Previously referred to as “RandoTone” during early exploration.

-RandoTone is a concept iOS app that explores how personalization can extend into system-adjacent experiences like ringtones, while respecting iOS platform constraints and user privacy.
+Echo is a concept iOS app that explores how personalization can extend into system-adjacent experiences like ringtones, while respecting iOS platform constraints and user privacy.

 This project is designed as a **portfolio and learning project**, not a production app.